artikcloud/artikcloud-cloudconnector-samples/template/README.md

 }
 ```
 * Perform unit and integration testing before submitting the Groovy Code in SAMI Developer Portal.
 This will increase the probability that the code is approved by SAMI and it works as you expected.
-* In the unit test, use text file from src/test/resources/<package> to store json,... and read content with utils.Tools.readFile() (TODO by David what does '...'' mean in this sentence? please revise it.)
 * If you want to do type checking, uncomments the class annotation `//@CompileStatic`.
 Then, json manipulation will be more verbose.

 ### Unit Tests